Ankouno/SMW-Data/Glitch List.md

 * If Mario is ducking when he enters certain states (climbing, balloon), then he will still retain his reduced hitbox size, despite what the graphics for these states suggest.
 He'll also still be ducking once he exits those states.
 * If Mario grows from a powerup while in certain phases (climbing, Lakitu cloud) and his head ends up inside a ceiling, he'll be pushed leftward, even through solid blocks.
 * If Mario has 99 lives and he gets a life through any means, his life counter will briefly increase past 99 for a frame.
 Exiting a level on that frame (via start+select or a screen side exit) will then display a glitched value for his life counter on the overworld.
 Entering a new level will fix it, however.
+* It's possible to completely prevent any sprite from spawning so long as the spawn region of the screen can be passed over it (a distance of just over 16 pixels).
+Because the spawn routine only runs every other frame, this means that you can have up to three frames to do this (the last frame of which can be gotten from pausing the game breifly to realign the frame counter).
+Two verified methods of doing so are using a rope mechanism to drag Mario during those frame, and using a fast-spinning revolving platform.
+If moving fast enough, it may also be possible without the use of any sprites.
+[More info](http://tasvideos.org/forum/viewtopic.php?p=464958#464958)
 * If vertical scrolling is enabled in a level, you can prevent the screen from scrolling by jumping off of the ground the frame that Mario lands on it.
 * While being "stuck" by a noteblock, Mario can enter solid blocks, though he'll be crushed.
 [Fix](http://www.smwcentral.net/?p=section&a=details&id=8815)
 * Mario can stick to a row of noteblocks without bouncing off of them if he runs across them at the right speed.